sikopet/blog/posts/linux-performance-analysis.md

 * `r`      - the process's root directory (set with `chroot`) in on the filesystem
 * `m`, `s` - the process has mapped a file or shared library

-List open files:
+List all open files:

-    $ lsof    # pipe output to pager or use options
+    $ lsof    # pipe output to pager, grep or use options

 Network I/O
 ===========